polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 XCM works similarly to how RESTful services use REST as an architectural style of development, where HTTP requests contain specific parameters to perform an action.

 ## The Four Principles of XCM

 XCM has four high-level core design principles which it stands to follow:

-* **Asynchronous**

-    XCM messages in no way assume that the sender will be blocking on its completion.
+- **Asynchronous** - XCM messages do not assume the sender will be blocking on its completion

-* **Absolute**

-    XCM messages are guaranteed to be delivered and interpreted accurately, in order and in a timely fashion.
-Once a message is sent, one can be sure it will be processed as it was intended to be.
+- **Absolute** - XCM messages are guaranteed to be delivered and interpreted accurately, in an order, and timely fashion.
+Once a message is sent, one can be sure it will be processed as intended

-* **Asymmetric**

-    XCM messages, by default, do not have results that let the sender know that the message was received - they follow the 'fire and forget' paradigm.
-Any results must be separately communicated to the sender with an additional message back to the origin.
+- **Asymmetric** - XCM messages, by default, do not provide results that inform the sender that the message was received; they follow the 'fire and forget' paradigm.
+Any results must be communicated separately to the sender with an additional message back to the origin

-* **Agnostic**

-    XCM makes no assumptions about the nature of the consensus systems between which the messages are being passed.
-XCM as a message format should be usable in any system that derives finality through consensus.
+- **Agnostic** - XCM makes no assumptions about the nature of the consensus systems between which the messages are passed.
+XCM, as a message format, should be usable in any system that derives finality through consensus

 These four crucial design decisions allow for XCM messages to be a reliable yet convenient way to properly convey the intentions from one consensus system to another without any compatibility issues.